hendhyhutomo/cloud-gatsby-netlifycms/README.md

 ##### Current Setup

-Git saved in Github, Preview on Gatsby Cloud, Hosted in Netlify Remove Netlify Identity Backend to work with Gatsby Cloud
+Git saved in Github,
+Build Preview on Gatsby Cloud,
+Hosted in Netlify
+Remove Netlify Identity Backend to work with Gatsby Cloud

 ##### On Github & Gitlab